-One of the biggest mistakes professionals make is not having a clear vision of where they want to go.
-Without defined goals, it’s easy to drift aimlessly, taking jobs or projects that don’t align with your long-term aspirations.
+One of the most common mistakes professionals make is not setting clear, actionable career goals.
+Without a roadmap, it’s easy to drift aimlessly, taking jobs that don’t align with your long-term aspirations.

 How to Avoid It: